-The grind used on a knife blade lends itself towards different applications and each has their own advantages and disadvantages.
+The grind used on a knife blade lends itself towards different applications and each has its own advantages and disadvantages.
 Some are physically stronger, others are sharper, and some try to find a balance of both.
 A trade-off exists between a blade’s ability to take an edge and its ability to keep one.
 Some grinds are easier to maintain than others, better retaining their integrity as repeated sharpening wears away the blade.
-All knife grinds are good, if matched to a particular application.
+All knife grinds are good if matched to a particular application.
 The convex grind is very strong, the hollow is great for cutting, with the flat grind represents a balance between strength and sharpness.

 An appropriate grind depends upon a blade’s intended use and the knife steel composing it.
 Knife manufacturers may offer the same blade with different grinds and blade owners may choose to regrind their blades to obtain different properties.

 Harder steels take sharper edges, but are more brittle and hence chip more easily, whereas softer steels are tougher.
-The latter are used for knives such as cleavers, which must be tough but do not require a sharp edge.
+The latter is used for knives such as cleavers, which must be tough but do not require a sharp edge.
 In the range of blade materials’ hardnesses, the relationship between hardness and toughness is fairly complex and great hardness and great toughness are often possible simultaneously.

 Flat grind / Sabre / Scandi

 - What it is: A flat grind is a single, symmetric V-bevel — the blade tapers from a particular height on the blade and ends at the cutting edge.
-A flat grind that begins at the blade’s spine is called a “full flat grind”; a “saber grind” begins its bevel lower on the blade; and a Scandinavian (or “Scandi”) grind begins lower still.
+A flat grind that begins at the blade’s spine is called a “full flat grind”; a “saber grind” begins its bevel lower on the blade, and a Scandinavian (or “Scandi”) grind begins lower still.
 Technically, all are flat grinds.